Registration for Kids Kare at Home, a sick-child and backup child care service for the University of Michigan community, is now open.

 To use the Kids Kare at Home program, faculty, staff and students must first register online.
 Parents are encouraged to register now to ensure access to the service beginning Jan.
 1. Registration is free and there is no obligation to use the service.

-An hourly sliding-scale rate, based on the total family income, will be determined upon registration.
-Parents who enrolled for the service in 2016 must re-register for next year.
-Please, take a few minutes to register now.
+An hourly sliding-scale rate, based on total family income, will be determined upon registration.
+Parents who enrolled for the service in 2017 must re-register for 2018.

 Register for Kids Kare at Home now to be prepared for 2018.